Romania's hard-right candidate will face a pro-EU reformist in presidential runoff

 “We’ll have two anti-establishment candidates, one that is anti-establishment with a more conservative view of how Romania should advance, and a pro-Western anti-establishment,” he told The Associated Press.
 “This is the most important thing to say: that it will be like a total anti-establishment movement on both sides of the road.”

-In a speech conceding defeat, the governing coalition’s candidate, Antonescu, distanced himself and did not endorse either candidate in the runoff, saying, “I was not part of the coalition.”
+In a speech conceding defeat, the governing coalition’s candidate, Antonescu, distanced himself and didn't endorse either candidate in the runoff, saying, “I was not part of the coalition.”

 “I presented a program, some ideas, and some people voted for me.
 I urge them to decide for themselves which of the remaining candidates best aligns with the ideas I put forward,” he said.
 “I encourage everyone who voted for me today to show up and vote.”